thalamicseg/thomas_new/README.md

 ## Installation
 - git clone https://github.com/thalamicseg/thomas.git
-- Extract priors.tgz to thomas/
 - python require.py

 ## Usage
-- use the stthomas wrapped provided (typically keep this in ~/bin)
+- use the stthomas wrapped provided (typically put this in ~/bin)
   Usage: stthomas \<WMn MPRAGE file\> \<r\>
 	Note: the second argument if r would also segment the right side (default is left side)
 - Example: python STTHOMAS.py -a v2 -p 4 -v --jointfusion --tempdir temp $1 ALL